clitetailor/react-epic/docs/BreakdownCookbook.md

   )
 ```

+It should work the same way with Redux Observable and React Redux does.

 That's it.
-That's how Redux inside RxJS should be.
-Remember, we got another example of how a reducer like in React Epic:
+That's how Redux works inside React Epic.
+Remember, we got another version of how a reducer likes in React Epic:

 ```jsx
 lift(state$, action$, (state, action) => newState).subscribe(